CieloCris/plotly_deployment/README.md

 # Belly Button Biodiversity Analysis

 ## Overview:
-The **purpose** is to create an interactive dashboard that displays data and charts about the belly button's bacterias.
+The **purpose** was to create an interactive dashboard that displays data and charts about the belly button's bacterias.

 ## Resources:
 The **resources** and tools to achieve our goal were **JavaScript, Visual Studio Code, HTML, Plotly.js, D3.js, and Bootstrap**.